Analyzing the Roles of Language and Vision in Learning from Limited Data: Discussion

 \section{Discussion}

 Our work aims to investigate the contribution of aspects of language and visual processing to understanding the visual world.
 Based on our results, visual processing is a large component of visual intelligence, but sophisticated LLMs--when equipped with strong prior knowledge, reasoning mechanisms, and a few training examples--perform surprisingly well.
-However, only when all three are present does language alone perform remotely close to a joint vision and language system.
+However, only when all three are present does the model without visual processing perform remotely close to a joint vision and language system.
 When removing any one of these three, performance drops significantly and by similar amounts compared to removing any other component.
-These observations suggest that all three -- knowledge, reasoning, and examples -- are necessary and has approximately equal importance to language model performance.
+These observations suggest that all three--knowledge, reasoning, and examples--are necessary and have approximately equal importance for visual understanding via textual inputs.

-On the vision side, we note that a vision model with prior knowledge but no reasoning achieves approximately half the performance of a full \textbf{V}LM, which was comparable to a language model missing any one component.
+On the vision side, a vision model with knowledge but no reasoning achieves approximately half the performance of the \textbf{V}LM, which is comparable to a language model missing any one component.
 However, removing prior knowledge reduces performance to essentially random chance.
-This suggests that when lacking sophisticated reasoning, sufficient prior knowledge is necessary for visual understanding.
+This suggests that, when lacking sophisticated reasoning, sufficient prior knowledge is necessary for visual understanding.